8harifi/8harifi/README.md

 - 🤓 Just a student
 - 👨 ‍💻 Familiar with python
-- 😎 Learning ruby and bash at the moment
+- 😎 Freelancer
-- 💪 kinda professional in Web Scraping
+- 💪 Web Scraping, telegram bots, backend dev, ...
-- 🤖 wannabe Web and AI Developer
+- 🤖 wannabe Web and AI Developer (jk lol)
 - 😁 Any project that i can help you with??
 [I'll be glad to help](mailto:8harifi@gmail.com)